rust-unofficial/too-many-lists/src/second-peek.md

 *Sigh*.
 What now, Rust?

 Map takes `self` by value, which would move the Option out of the thing it's in.
-Previously this was fine because we had just `take`n it out, but now we actually want to leave it where it was.
+Previously this was fine because we had just taken it out, but now we actually want to leave it where it was.
 The *correct* way to handle this is with the `as_ref` method on Option, which has the following definition: